flokleiser/nextjs-flo/README.md

 ### New Links Page:
 - [ ] Figure out cards and text next to each other
+- [ ] i could just do the project cards over again but might be boring

 - [ ] Fix linkpage expandable animations (cv/skills)